andrew-hossack/dash-tools/README.md

 ### A. Deploy an App to Heroku

-> Note: If your app includes data files such as CSV, make sure to follow Usage Example [C. Create an App with Local CSV sheet](#c-create-an-app-with-local-csv-sheet)

 1. Make sure you are in your project's root directory.
+For example, your project folder structure might look like this:
+   > - MyApp<br>
+   >   |-- app.py

-Replace "MyApp" below with the top-level directory name of your app:
+   Replace "MyApp" below with the directory name of your project, and go into that directory:

    ```bash
    cd MyApp